tonytonyjan/webpack_stats/README.md

 # webpack_stats

-A webpack stats loader for intergrating rails with wepack.
+A webpack stats loader for integrating rails with wepack.

 ## Install